The Law Office of Murray Newman

 Rising to the level of Felony District Court Chief, he tried multiple complex and serious felony cases to trials before juries.He left the District Attorney’s Office in December of 2008 and founded the Law Office of Murray Newman.

 On May 11, 2023, Murray was sworn in as the President of the Harris County Criminal Lawyers Association (HCCLA), the largest Criminal Defense organization in the State of Texas.
-He is also a member of the Texas Criminal Defense Lawyers Association.
+After his term expired in May of 2024, he continued to serve as the head of HCCLA’s Strike Force, assisting other attorneys who might find themselves in trouble in court.
+Murray is also a member of the Texas Criminal Defense Lawyers Association.

 "*" indicates required fields